This post may contain affiliate links. Please read our disclosure policy.

 Tips And Variations

-- To freeze, place the brownies in a single layer inside a freezer-safe container, separating layers with parchment paper, and freeze for up to 3 months.
-Thaw at room temperature and enjoy.
+- Freeze.
+Place the brownies in a single layer inside a freezer-safe container, with parchment paper separating any layers.
+Freeze for up to 3 months, and thaw at room temperature before serving.

 Pin this now to find it later